NCI-GDC/gdcdatamodel/README.md

 # Jupyter + Graphviz

 It's helpful to examine the relationships between nodes visually.
-One way to do this is to run an Jupyter notebook with a Python2 kernal.
+One way to do this is to run a Jupyter notebook with a Python2 kernel.
 When used with Graphviz's SVG support, you can view a graphical representation of a subgraph directly in a REPL.
 To do so, install the `dev-requirements.txt` dependencies.
 There is an example Jupyter